 Two Days in Singapore: Things To Do, Places to Eat, Drink and Shop

 While planning my trip to Australia and New Zealand in 2017, I thought I could include an eight-hour layover in Singapore.
-I spent some time researching what I would do, but it didn't work out in the end, and I just spent a few hours at Changi Airport instead.
+I spent some time researching what I'd do, but it didn't work out in the end, and I only spent a few hours at Changi Airport.
 But I was sure to make time for a visit to Singapore at the end of my Malaysia holiday, and loved spending time in the green but high-tech, historic but multicultural city-state.